Chatsworth Bingo Centre Sparks Outrage Fearing a Rise in Social Ills

-The opening of a two-floor bingo and entertainment centre in Chatsworth, Durban has caused outrage in the community.
+The opening of a two-floor bingo centre and entertainment floor in Chatsworth, Durban has caused outrage in the community.
 The bingo centre is set to open this week and is causing unrest because of its location.

 Bingo Centre a Destructive Temptation